Velliz/anywhere/README.md

-## Anywhere
+## Anywhere [BETA]

 Anywhere is Output as-a Service (OAAS) Platform to simplify output data in coding.
-Reduce use of libraries and speed up software development process.
+Reduce use of libraries in projects and speed up software development process.
-The main feature of Anywhere is:
+The main feature of **Anywhere** is:

 * PDF Service
 * MAIL Service